obartra/ssim/README.md

 ## Caveats

-- Because of this projects reliance on [node-canvas](https://www.npmjs.com/package/canvas) you may run into installation difficulties.
+Because of this projects reliance on [node-canvas](https://www.npmjs.com/package/canvas) you may run into installation difficulties.
 Make sure you follow the steps for your platform [here](https://github.com/Automattic/node-canvas#installation).

+If using Octave to reproduce these results, depending on its installation, it may generate slightly different results.
+In particular, if you get a warning message saying:

+> warning: your version of GraphicsMagick limits images to 16 bits per pixel

+You may get slightly different results (smaller than 1*10^-3) but these would already suffice to cause tests to fail.

 ## Roadmap